Rabih Ataya: Loan to Kedah Darul Aman

 On 19 November 2020, Ataya moved on loan to league runners-up Kedah Darul Aman for the 2021 season, until November 2021.
 He made his debut on 5 March 2021, in the opening game of the season – which was also the final of the 2021 Piala Sumbangsih; his team lost 2–0 against Johor Darul Ta'zim.

 On 17 and 20 March, Ataya made two assists in two consecutive games, helping his team beat Petaling Jaya City and his former club UiTM.
 He scored his first goal on 21 August, helping his side win 2–1 against Terengganu.
 Ataya's second goal came four days later, scoring a long-distance shot off a free kick in a 4–1 win to Petaling Jaya City.
 He helped Kedah finish in second place, and qualify for the 2022 AFC Cup.

 Loan to Ajman

 In January 2022, Ataya moved to UAE Pro League side Ajman on a one-match contract; the nature of the contract is due to the temporary absence of Tunisian midfielder Firas Ben Larbi from Ajman's squad, as he would be competing in the 2021 Africa Cup of Nations.
 He played the whole 90 minutes in the game against Emirates on 8 January, losing 1–0 at home.
 He returned to Ahed on 7 February.

+Nejmeh

+On 23 March 2023, Ataya joined Nejmeh after the end of the 2022–23 Lebanese Premier League season.
+He was sent on loan to TP Mazembe in the Congolese Linafoot on 4 July 2023.
+He returned to Nejmeh in January 2024.
+In July 2024, Ataya renewed his contract with Nejmeh for three further years.

+Sagesse

+In summer 2025, Ataya joined Sagesse.